RDTheta/Farseer/README.md

 > Uncontolable impact on the cryptocurrency market
 >
-> All expected sociel and community changes
+> All expected social and community changes
 >
 > Major intersections with Zoera Engine if these two entities will be in one flow